 I’m looking forward to reading about Kit’s story in future books and seeing how his story fits in with the rest of the Shadowhunter world.
 Have any of you read the books in this world and/or series?
 What are your thoughts on the Shadowhunters?
 Let me know in the comments!

 There are spoilers ahead, so if you plan on reading the book, proceed with caution!

 Bruja Born by Zoraida Cordova is the followup to Labyrinth Lost, all part of the Brooklyn Brujas series.
 This book is told from the perspective of the older sister, Lula Mortiz, after the events of what happened in the first book.
-She’s still coping with the trauma and struggling to find forgiveness for her sister Alex’s actions.
+She’s still coping with the trauma and struggling to find forgiveness for Alex’s actions.
 Meanwhile, Alex has embraced her encantrix powers, but still feels guilty , so she does everything for her sister to earn her forgiveness.